Cole has sharp playoff prep as Yankees rout Blue Jays 12-1 - WHIZ News

 Hicks drove in a run in the first with his second triple this season and added a two-run single in the fifth.
 He is batting 225, his highest average since before play on Aug.
 18.

 The game was delayed in the eighth inning when the Yankees brought in Tyler Lyons, whose contract was selected from the alternate training site earlier Tuesday.
-Umpires sent Lyons back to the dugout, forcing New York to utilize Zack Britton with an eight-run lead.
+Lyons was on Boone’s lineup card but not on the umpires’ version, so they sent him back to the dugout.
+That forced New York to utilize Zack Britton with an eight-run lead.

+“I know the transaction went through late.,” Boone said.
+“We’ll try and make sure we’re airtight on that moving forward.”

 Tanner Roark (2-3) allowed six runs and seven hits in 4 1/3 innings.